 Feet.
 It's probably not something you think about a lot (unless you are a podiatrist... or maybe really like shoes), but feet are actually very cool.
 Sure they get us moving about, but across the animal kingdom, there are many different feet in all sorts of shapes and sizes.
-If there was an award for weird feet in the world, sea stars would probably be up top.
+If there was an award for weirdest feet in the world, sea stars would probably come out up top.

 A sea stars feet are very very different to ours.
 First is the amount.
 We have two.
 Sea stars can have hundreds.
 Which makes sense if you think of it.
 We stand upright to walk whereas sea stars are flat, and crawl about.
 Hundreds of feet probably wouldn't help us very much.
-Then is their appearance.
-Their feet are tubes…
+Then there is the fact that the feet are actually tubes…